stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 veteran of the dissecting-room though he was, he has not been the same since.
-It is hard to explain just how a single sight of a tangible object with measureable dimensions could so shake and change a man; and we may only say that there is about certain outlines and entities a power of symbolism and suggestion which acts frightfully on a sensitive thinker&rsquo;s perspective and whispers terrible hints of obscure cosmic relationships and unnamable realities behind the protective illusions of common vision.
-In that second look Willett saw such an outline or entity, for during the next few instants he was undoubtedly as stark mad as any inmate of Dr. Waite&rsquo;s private hospital.
+It is hard to explain just how a single sight of a tangible object with measureable dimensions could so shake and change a man; and we may only say that there is about certain outlines and entities a power of symbolism and suggestion which acts frightfully on a sensitive thinker's perspective and whispers terrible hints of obscure cosmic relationships and unnamable realities behind the protective illusions of common vision.
+In that second look Willett saw such an outline or entity, for during the next few instants he was undoubtedly as stark mad as any inmate of Dr. Waite's private hospital.
 He dropped the electric torch from a hand drained of muscular power or nervous co&ouml;rdination, nor heeded the sound of crunching teeth which told of its fate at the bottom of the pit.
 He screamed and screamed and screamed in a voice whose falsetto panic no acquaintance of